JCI Limited

 JCI or Johannesburg Consolidated Investment Co.
-Ltd. was founded in 1889 by the British entrepreneur Barney Barnato.
-JCI was a major force in South African mining for over 100 years.
+Ltd. was a major force in South African mining for over 100 years.

+History

+The company was founded by the British entrepreneur Barney Barnato in 1889.
 Using his investments in the Kimberley diamond fields, particularly his 25% share in De Beers, Barnato foresaw the value of and invested in the potential of the Witwatersrand gold mines.
 At first he bought small but rich mines near Germiston – the New Primrose, named after his daughter, and others in the same region.

 In 1913 JCI bought the Randfontein Estates Gold Mining Company, which was a fabulously rich mine, from Sir J.B.
 Robinson.
 At the peak of its production Randfontein was equipped with 600 stamp mills, the roar of which could be heard in Johannesburg.
 Randfontein Estates was an extraordinarily rich mining property, and in the 1950s was a pioneer of uranium production.
 During the 1930s Randfontein was the largest gold producer in South Africa, if not the world.

 JCI was also involved with numerous mining ventures – New State Mines at Brakpan, Modder Deep Mines at Benoni, Van Dyk Mines at Benoni.
 In the 1960s Randfontein was virtually closed down, and mining was developed at Western Areas on the other side of the shallow valley, but in the 1970s new deposits were discovered to the south of Randfontein and the Cooke Section was opened up in 1976.
 Cooke produced gold and uranium, the uranium being destined for the Koeberg Nuclear Power Station fuel.